Chicago Domestic Violence Lawyer

 Chicago Criminal Defense Lawyer Andrew M. Weisberg – Defense Against Domestic Violence Charges

-Domestic violence accusations in Illinois are serious and often life-altering.
-A conviction can affect your freedom, reputation, and relationships, as well as your job and housing opportunities.
-If you are charged with domestic battery or violation of an order of protection in Chicago or the surrounding suburbs, it is critical to act quickly and secure an experienced defense attorney.
-Andrew M. Weisberg is a seasoned Chicago criminal defense lawyer who provides aggressive, strategic representation to protect your rights and pursue the best possible result.
+If you have been charged with domestic battery or violation of an order of protection in Chicago or anywhere in Cook County, acting quickly matters.
+Andrew M. Weisberg is a seasoned Chicago criminal defense lawyer and former Cook County prosecutor who provides aggressive, strategic representation to protect your rights and pursue the best possible outcome.

 Understanding Domestic Battery in Illinois